aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/decrypt-structure.md

 The number of [HMACs in the footer](./footer.md#hmacs) MUST be the number of [Encrypted Data Keys in the header](./header.md#encrypted-data-keys).

-If either verification fails, this operation MUST NOT continue and MUST yield an error.

 ### Calculate Cipherkey and Nonce

-The Cipherkey and Nonce must be calculated as for [encryption](encrypt-structure.md#calculate-cipherkey-and-nonce)
+The Cipherkey and Nonce must be calculated for [encryption](encrypt-structure.md#calculate-cipherkey-and-nonce).

 ### Calculate Signed and Encrypted Field Lists